rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 The BIR issues a Warrant of Distraint or a Warrant of Levy again and again for as long as there are tax debts against the taxpayer.

 The taxpayer may also avail of compromises to minimize the amount of taxes to be paid to the government.
-Also see: [[./Escapes from Taxation#Compromise and Abatement|Escapes from Taxation > Compromise and Abatement]]
+Also see: [[Escapes from Taxation#Compromise and Abatement|Escapes from Taxation > Compromise and Abatement]]

 ## Recovery of Erroneously Paid Taxes: National
 A taxpayer may also recover erroneously paid taxes to the government.

 A taxpayer, **2 years from the date of payment of tax due**, or in case of instalment payments of taxes due, the last day of an instalment payment, may avail of the remedy of recovering erroneously paid taxes to the BIR thru the filing of a *Claim for Refund or Credit*.

 The taxpayer may file a petition for review to the CTA if the BIR does not reply to the claim for refund within the same period of 2 years, or if the BIR denies the claim for refund within 30 days (but still within the 2 year period).
-The judicial remedies for this type of remedy is similar to that of the [[Tax Remedies (Initial Synthesis)#Judicial Remedies|Judicial Remedies]] provided for for disputing tax assessments.
+The judicial remedies for this type of remedy is similar to that of the [[#Judicial Remedies| > Judicial Remedies]] provided for for disputing tax assessments.

 ## Inbox
 Inability to pay compromise (10%) can be availed of after availment of judicial remedies.
 However, for doubtful validity (40%), it can only be availed during the administrative remedies stage.